ekinuzunbaz/HBE-Cinema-Management-System-With-ASP.NET-Core/README.md

 Hi.
-I and my friends Burak and Ekin developed Cinema Hall Management System with ASP.NET Core.
+I and my friends Halil and Burak developed Cinema Hall Management System with ASP.NET Core.

 ## This app features: